riceissa/issarice.com/wiki/linking-effectively.md

 - long exposed links appear poorly on mobile browsers
 - when to use linking style like (1, 2, 3) or (here, here, and here) or (more) (GiveWell does the third.)
 - internal vs external links
-- email obfuscation in links? (what pandoc does)
+- email obfuscation in links? (what Pandoc does)
 - referrer masking
 - when to use footnotes, when to use links, when to use parentheses
 - From LW boring advice: "Never post a web link that requires a reader to click on it to find out if they want to click on it."